zamin2000/taskactivityplanner/README.md

 # Task Activity Planner

-### Prerequisites
+## Prerequisites
-In order to run this container you'll need Docker installed on your machine.
+In order to run this container, you'll need Docker installed on your machine.

 [Get Docker](https://docs.docker.com/get-docker/)